 You have to search the popcorn a little bit to find your next clue.
-Hidden in the popcorn is a note that says “DOGS”.
-(Be careful that no children eat the popcorn as they are solving the room, no only to avoid accidentally finding the clue, but also to avoid choking/eating the paper.)
+Hidden in the popcorn is the printed word that says “DOG”.
+(Avoid children eating the popcorn as they are solving the escape room, this will help avoid the clue being found too early.)

 If you don’t have a family pet to involve, you can simply use a picture, or words, of another item in the room, such as a stuffed animal or another favourite item, like a video game console.

 Finally you have the key!
 You run to the locked box and open the lock on top!
 You open the box to reveal your surprise treasure!
 Congratulations, you have completed your birthday party escape room!